Wagga Wagga - North

 Wagga Wagga - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wagga Wagga - North's population was around 6,217 as of Aug 2025.
-This reflected an increase of 612 people since the 2021 Census which reported a population of 5,605 people.
-The change was inferred from the estimated resident population of 6,101 from the ABS as of June 2024 and an additional 83 validated new addresses since the Census date.
-This level of population equated to a density ratio of 115 persons per square kilometer.
-Wagga Wagga - North's growth rate of 10.9% since the 2021 census exceeded the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 36.4% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Wagga Wagga - North's population is approximately 6,217 as of Aug 2025.
+This figure indicates an increase of 612 people since the 2021 Census, which reported a population of 5,605.
+The change is inferred from the estimated resident population of 6,101 in June 2024 and an additional 83 validated new addresses since the Census date.
+This results in a density ratio of 115 persons per square kilometer.
+Wagga Wagga - North's growth rate of 10.9% since the 2021 census exceeds that of its SA3 area (3.3%) and SA4 region, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 36.4% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Exceptional growth was predicted over this period, placing Wagga Wagga - North in the top 10 percent of Australia's non-metropolitan areas.
-The area was expected to expand by 3,855 persons to 2041 based on the latest population numbers, recording a gain of 60.1% in total over the 17 years.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to demographic trends, exceptional growth is predicted over the period, with the area expected to expand by 3,855 persons to 2041 based on the latest population numbers, recording a gain of 60.1% in total over the 17 years.

 Frequently Asked Questions - Population